JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 * "xxhdpi" − 480 DPI, 3x density
 * "xxxhdpi" − 640dpi, 4x density

-The resource is selected depending on a screen density defined in the system.
+The resource is selected depending on the screen density defined in the system.

 ## Resource usage

-After importing a project, a special `Res` class that provides access to resources is generated.
+After importing a project, a special `Res` class is generated which provides access to resources.
 To manually generate the `Res` class, run the `generateComposeResClass` Gradle task.

 ### Images

-You can access drawable resources as simple images, rasterized images, and XML vectors:
+You can access drawable resources as simple images, rasterized images, or XML vectors:

 * To access drawable resources as `Painter` images, use the `painterResource()` function: